-You can see from what we have studied in this unit that perception, memory and abstraction as useful as they are also constitute problem in the process of knowledge acquisition.
+You can see from what we have studied in this unit that perception, memory, and abstractionas useful as they are also constitute problems in the process of knowledge acquisition.

-This unit on the problems of knowledge identified and explained the major problems of knowledge in the form of perception, memory and abstraction.
+This unit on the problems of knowledge identified and explained the major problems of knowledge in the form of perception, memory, and abstraction.